inventaire/inventaire/README.md

 - [**main**](https://github.com/inventaire/inventaire-client/tree/main): the stable branch.
 Unstable work should happen in feature-specific branches and trigger pull requests when ready to be merged in the main branch.
 See [Code Contributor Guidelines](https://github.com/inventaire/inventaire/wiki/Code-Contributor-Guidelines).

 #### [i18n](https://github.com/inventaire/inventaire-i18n)
 The repository tracking strings used in the server (for emails, activitypub) and client (for the web UI) in all the supported languages.
-For helping to translate, see the [Inventaire Weblate project](https://weblate.framasoft.org/engage/inventaire/)
+To contribute to translations, see the [Inventaire Weblate project](https://weblate.framasoft.org/engage/inventaire/)
 - [**main**](https://github.com/inventaire/inventaire-i18n/tree/main): tracking translations fetched from [Weblate](https://weblate.framasoft.org/engage/inventaire/) and build scripts

 #### [deploy](https://github.com/inventaire/inventaire-deploy)
 tracking installation scripts and documentation to run inventaire in production
-- [**main**](https://github.com/inventaire/inventaire-deploy/tree/main): the main implementation targeting Ubuntu 16.04.
+- [**main**](https://github.com/inventaire/inventaire-deploy/tree/main): the main implementation for Debian/Ubuntu systems.
 Additional branches can be started to document installation on other environments

 #### [docker](https://github.com/inventaire/docker-inventaire)
-- [**main**](https://github.com/inventaire/docker-inventaire/tree/main): tracking docker installation files for development and testing use
+- [**main**](https://github.com/inventaire/docker-inventaire/tree/main): tracking docker installation files

 ## Stack Map
 This repository correspond to the the "Server" section in the [stack map](https://inventaire.github.io/stack/)